iprs-dev/ipld-specs/design/libraries/nodes-and-kinds.md

-`Node` is a monomorphized interface for handling data -- in other words, we make all data look and act like a `Node`, so that we can write all of our functions against the `Node` interface, and have that work for any sort of data.
+`Node` is a monomorphized interface for handling data -- in other words, we make all data look and act like a `Node`, so that we can write all of our functions against the `Node` interface, and have that work for any sort of data, while data itself might be a value of one-or-more concrete types.

 `Node` has functions for examining any of the
 [Data Model Kinds](../../data-model-layer/data-model.md#kinds).